pmem/vltrace/README.md

 ### DEPENDENCIES ###

 The vltrace depends on [libbcc](https://github.com/iovisor/bcc) library.
+The installation guide of libbcc can be found [here](https://github.com/iovisor/bcc/blob/master/INSTALL.md).

-Warning: some old libbcc packages require manual coping of libbcc.pc from sources to appropriate place in a system.
+Warning: some old libbcc packages require manual copying of libbcc.pc from sources to appropriate place in a system.
 In case of Ubuntu 16.04 LTS appropriate place is /usr/lib/x86_64-linux-gnu/pkgconfig/libbcc.pc.